shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step3.md

     `instance.name` &rarr; `%{notSpace:instance.name}`

     The matcher `notSpace` matches any string value until the next space.
-The instance name is a collection of characters including alphabets, numbers, and a dash.
+The instance name is a collection of characters including letters, numbers, and a dash.
 The `notSpace` matcher will allow for any instance name to be extracted.

     Putting together the matchers listed above and the text that needs to be hard-coded for these logs, the rule is `%{word:user.name} %{word:user.familyname} connected to the instance %{notSpace:instance.name}.*`.